Artist

 • Publishing and writer lanes are shown separately where available: publisher $110K-$390K/year; writer $130K-$450K/year.

-• This page is supported by 2 tracked top songs: Teardrop, Unfinished Sympathy.
+• 2 top songs anchor this estimate: Teardrop, Unfinished Sympathy.

 • Ownership fields include master context, publishing context, catalog-sale status.